 Description

-DESCRIPTION A small, almost square stable, with its main elevation to the roadside.
-This elevation is constructed from well-dressed and squared stone, with tight joints and quoins; the openings have stone dressings and flush cills.
-To the ground floor are two stable doors, to left and right flanking a narrower pedestrian doorway, all under heavy stone lintels, with a square taking-in door above.
-The returns and rear are constructed from large rubble stone.
-The north gable end has a square taking-in opening.
-The rear has a slightly off-centre pedestrian doorway, and the possible remnants of a chimney at eaves level at the gable end.
-The roof is covered in clay Roman tiles, and has V-shaped ridge tiles and coped verges, with plain bargeboards to the gables.
+It is constructed from limestone rubble and dressed stone, with a clay Roman tile roof.
+The stable is small and almost square, with its main facade facing the road.
+This facade features well-dressed and squared stone with tight joints and quoins.
+The openings have stone dressings and flush cills.
+On the ground floor, there are two stable doors on the left and right, flanking a narrower pedestrian doorway, all set under heavy stone lintels.
+Above these, there is a square taking-in door.
+The sides and rear of the building are made from large rubble stone.
+The north gable end includes a square taking-in opening.
+The rear has a slightly off-centre pedestrian doorway and what may be remnants of a chimney at eaves level on the gable end.
+The roof is covered with clay Roman tiles, featuring V-shaped ridge tiles and coped verges, along with plain bargeboards on the gables.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.